tikv/tikv/USAGE.md

     make release
     ```

-    The `tikv-server` binary execution will be installed in `tikv/target/release/`
+    The binary of `tikv-server` will be installed in `tikv/target/release/`

 + **TiDB**